The '9 New Ways of Working' That Guide Our Client Work

 BSO’s cell philosophy, developed by Dutch entrepreneur Eckart Wintzen, allows globally decentralized companies to operate on the ‘cell division’ principle.

-This is most famously used by Dutch healthcare organization Buurtzorg.
+This is most famously used by the Dutch healthcare organization Buurtzorg.
 It inspires us to design flatter hierarchies, zero-distance to customers, low overhead, and high employee entrepreneurship.

 For more information read Eckart’s Notes by Eckart Wintzen.